mdx-js/mdx/docs/syntax.md

 # Syntax

 MDX syntax can be boiled down to being JSX in Markdown.
-It's a superset of Markdown syntax that also supports importing, exporting, and JSX.
+It’s a superset of Markdown syntax that also supports importing, exporting, and JSX.

 ### Markdown

 Standard [Markdown syntax][md] is supported.
-It's recommended to learn about Markdown in their [docs][md].
+It’s recommended to learn about Markdown in their [docs][md].

 ### JSX

 [JSX syntax][jsx] is fully supported, JSX blocks are opened by starting a line with the `<` character.

 ```jsx
 <Box>